Skip to content

 2. In another program — projects that already belong to a different program.
 Selecting one will move it to this program.

 You need at least Project Manager role on both the project and the program you are adding it to.
 If you are moving a project from one program to another, you also need Project Manager role on the source program.
-This three-way gate prevents one side unilaterally reorganising the other side’s container.
+This three-way gate prevents one side unilaterally reorganizing the other side’s container.

 A project can belong to at most one program.
 The same project cannot be in multiple programs at once.

 • Projects — the projects currently in this program.
 Click a project name to navigate to it.
 The Remove action detaches the project (it becomes standalone, untouched).
+When the program has a target date set, it shows at the top of this tab.
+Each project row carries a standup-style count of its overdue tasks (past their scheduled finish) and at-risk tasks (five or fewer working days of float), so the tab reads like a morning dashboard rather than a plain directory.

 • Members — manage program-level membership.
 Roles use the same 5-role model as projects: Viewer, Team Member, Resource Manager, Project Manager, Project Admin (Owner).